-In addition to the traditional MS and PhD programs, a Master of Engineering is offered with an option in polymer science.
+In addition to the traditional MS and PhD programs, a Master of Engineering (M.Eng.) in Polymer Science is offered on-line through the Department of Engineering Professional Development (EPD).
 This interdisciplinary program prepares engineers and scientists for professional practice in the polymer industry.
 Graduates are typically employed by the plastics industry or by other polymer manufacturing businesses.

 UW-Madison has attained international recognition for its research and teaching in polymer engineering and science.
 Students may be admitted with a bachelor's degree from any of the physical sciences, such as chemical engineering, chemistry, engineering mechanics or mechanical engineering.
 The program is administered by the Department of Mechanical Engineering, through which students must first be admitted for graduate study.
 The degree is ideal for practicing engineers and scientists who are not able to leave their positions in industry and attend classes on campus.

 All candidates must meet the admissions requirements set forth by the Graduate School and the Department of Engineering Professional Development (EPD).
 For the most current requirements, please visit the EPD Website.

 For the most current degree requirements, please visit the EPD Website .
 A minimum of 30 post-baccalaureate credits are required for the Master of Engineering: Polymer Science degree.
 Coursework is selected from the following polymer courses and relevant graduate-level electives chosen by the student with approval from their faculty advisor.
 A minimum of 15 ME credits are required, including ME417, ME418 and at least one 700-level ME course.

 - ME417 - Introduction to Polymer Processing

 - ME418 - Engingeering Design with Polymers